Renew your ISA

 Give us a call and we’ll arrange for an ISA renewal form to be posted to you.

 You can pick up an ISA renewal form at your local branch.

 Each tax year the Government limits how much you can save tax-free in an ISA.
 This is called your ISA allowance.
 The limit for 2023/24 is £20,000.

 Since 2016, cash ISAs can be ‘flexible’.
 This means replacing any money you've taken out within the tax year won't affect your ISA allowance.
 So you could find that you've paid into and taken money out of your cash ISA, but not used any of this tax year's allowance.

 When this happens, the next time you try to add funds, you'll need to fill out an ISA renewal form.

 Here's an example

-- If the tax year ends and you haven't paid in any more money, the next time you try to pay in, you’ll need to fill in an ISA renewal form to reactivate your account.
+If the tax year ends and you haven't paid in any more money, we'll ask you to renew your ISA the next time you try to pay in.
+You can do this by filling out our ISA renewal form.